 Fort Walla Walla Amphitheatre

-Enjoy summer music theatre and Shakespeare Walla Walla performances in an 1,500-seat outdoor amphitheatre.
+Enjoy summer music theatre and Shakespeare Walla Walla performances in a 1,500-seat outdoor amphitheater.

 Fort Walla Walla Cemetery

 Served Fort Walla Walla during its military era.